 Q: How long does the hiring process generally take?

 A: The selection process can take up to five months after the civil service entrance exam date.
 The eligibility list from which we hire from is good for one year.

 Q: Can I apply if I have not completed the required 15 hours of college credits at time of entrance exam test date without 2 years military service or 2 years as a police officer?

 A: No, all applicants must have completed at least 15 hours of college credit at an accredited institution of higher education with at least a 2.0 GPA on a 4.0 scale; or an honorable discharge from the U.S. Armed Forces after at least 24 months of continuous active duty service; or 24 months continuous experience as a paid, full-time police officer.

 Q: Does the Waco PD offer a study guide for the Civil Service Exam?

 A: Yes.
 The Waco Police Department does provide a Study Guide for the Civil Service Exam.
-It is available on our website or you can obtain a copy from the Waco Police Department Personnel Unit at no cost.
+It is linked below or you can obtain a copy from the Waco Police Department Personnel Unit at no cost.

 Q: As an out of state applicant how many trips will I need to make to Waco during the Hiring process?